nluu175/password-manager-python/README.md

 ## How to run this?
 - Make sure to have PostgreSQL installed on your machine!
-- Also, create a database with the name "password_manager"
+- Also, create a database with the name "password_manager" using `CREATE DATABASE password_manager;`
 - Create `config.py` with the template
 ```
 host=localhost